 Our Ongoing Commitment to Eradicating Slavery and Human Trafficking

-Xoserve continue to invest in the business tools our people work with, and in their training, to help further improve our supply chain governance, procurement activities and supplier relationship management.
+Xoserve will continue to invest in the business tools our people work with and their training and in process optimisation and to further develop our working practices to drive change in our supply chain governance, procurement activities and supplier relationship management.

 If you would like a downloadable copy, please click here.